The Georgia Virtual School Program

 established state-wide or state-lead virtual schools.

 In the Georgia Virtual School program Georgia certified teachers guide students through each course on a traditional semester pacing.
 All courses are available on the Internet around the clock.
-Success rates meet or exceed state scores on both the state End of Course Tests and the Advanced Placement exams.
+Success rates meet or exceed state scores on both the state tests and Advanced Placement exams.
 Glynn students who have taken a Georgia Virtual course often report their online class was the best preparation they had for college level work.

 Student produced: Georgia Virtual School Video